persona-id/terraform-provider-stablepairer/docs/resources/pair.md

 ### Required

 - `keys` (Set of String) The set of keys to assign a value.
+An unknown key that can be assigned a value (either known or unknown) will trigger the result to be unknown.
 - `values` (Set of String) The set of values to assing to keys.

 ### Read-Only

 - `id` (String) A static value used internally by Terraform, this should not be referenced in configurations.
 - `result` (Map of String) The stable mapping of keys to values, size will be the smaller of the size of keys and values.
+The value will generally be known at plan time unless an unknown key can be assigned a value in which the whole result will be unknown but the end result will still be stable.